kleinbottle/swanlotus/content/pages/sas.md

 ## Background

-I very much wanted to share the fruits of my learning experience in a _single volume_--- as a go-to resource for matters academic---so that students everywhere might be helped. _Secrets of Academic Success_ is that book.
+I very much wanted to share the fruits of my learning experience in a _single volume_---as a go-to resource for matters academic---so that students everywhere might be helped. _Secrets of Academic Success_ is that book.

 Accordingly, the book is _very_ long.
 It is not meant to be read in one go from cover to cover, but rather consulted as and when need arises, or absorbed one topic at a time, so that gradual mastery is accomplished.